 Before I dive deeper into the Ivacy review I would like to examine the cost of the service.
-At the time of this review Ivacy was offering a Winter special.
+At the time of this review Ivacy was offering a special.
 You may notice different pricing based on the current promotion.
-Let’s take a look at the pricing being offered in January 2017 along with payment options.
+Let’s take a look at the pricing being offered at the time of our review along with payment options.

 As you can see the price of Ivacy is deeply reduced based on the sign up term.
-While Ivacy costs $11.95 if paid on a monthly basis, the service is available at a discount of up to 86% off.
-I went with the 24 month plan which cost $39.95.
-The cost worked out to just $1.66 a month which is a great value.
+While Ivacy costs $9.95 if paid on a monthly basis, the service is available at a discount of up to 66% off.
+I suggest the 12 month plan which costs $39.95.
+The price works out to just $3.33 a month which is a good value.

 After you select a VPN plan the next step is to set up your credentials.
 The Ivacy team makes sure to mention that they do not share your information with anyone.
 The personal information is minimal.
 You will want to enter your name, email address, and the password you would like to use to log in.

 When it comes to payment options the Ivacy team has you covered.
 We signed up using PayPal.
 It’s a good option for those who want a secondary location to manage your subscription.
 You can also sign up using credit card, bitcoin through bitpay, CoinPayments, Perfect Money, WebMoney, and Paymentwall.